Why are tyres dual marked ?

 In period there was no such thing as a "dual marked" tyre, as will be borne out from looking in original tyre catalogues, or knowing about the cars themselves.
 So what happened?

 Basically the tyre suppliers decided to cut the choice of tyre sizes available, but wanted to keep the illusion of having exactly the same range, for fear of losing sales of what they cut back on to a competitor.
 So as an example, not so long ago Dunlop stopped making it's 550x18 race tyre but continued to sell it's 600x18 tyre, but with the mould now re engraved to read 550/600x18.
 But this is their 600x18 tyre which is now dual marked.
 It is not too complicated to work out what happened here.
 It is what happens when management and accountants and clever people decide to maximise profit, while hoodwinking the end user.
 I became aware of this when a friend bought a single 550x18 replacement tyre and found it so much bigger!
-In reality Dunlop do not make a 550x18 tyre, but they still list it.
+In reality Dunlop do not make a 550x18 tyre, but it is still massaged into the numbers!

 In the earlier days of Blockley, Michelin made a dual marked "500/600x21" tyre, so if a customer asked a wholesaler like Vintage Tyre Supplies or Longstone Tyres etc for a 500x21, a 525x21, a 550x21 or 600x21, or mentioned some dual marked 550/600x21 or some other combination of sizes, they would get sold the very same singular tyre covering all those sizes marked on the sidewall 500/600x21, which was in fact a 600x21 tyre.
 These tyre sellers advertise "Call us for expert advice" (one of them even advertised that they are the "Ultimate Tyre Authority"!) and usually sell whatever makes them the most margin!